th-koeln-intia/ip-sprachassistent-team3/docs/intentHandling.md

 layout: default
 ---

-# Getting your Pi to do what you say
+# Get your Pi to do what you say

 ## Configure you first intent